History

 7. To serve: place noodles in bowls.
 Lay sliced raw beef and sliced brisket on top.
 Pour boiling broth over; the raw beef cooks in the bowl.

 Tip from the editors.
-The quality of the pho is entirely determined by the quality of the broth simmer.
+The pho's quality is determined by the broth simmer.
 A rolling boil makes a cloudy, bitter broth.
 Maintain the gentlest possible bubble throughout.

 Where to eat vietnamese pho (parker road style)